-These maps do not provide a forecast, but the "relative wetness" map can provide an indication of locations which are particularly wet.
-Rainfall in the high "relative wetness" areas could result in flooding in the coming days/weeks.
-The "relative dryness" map can provide an indication of locations which are particularly dry, and little or no rain in the high "relative dryness" areas could potentially lead to (or prolong) a drought.
+These maps do not provide a forecast, but the relative wetness can provide an indication of locations which are particularly wet or dry.
+Rainfall in areas with high positive relative wetness could result in flooding in the coming days/weeks.
+Areas of negative relative wetness provide an indication of locations which are particularly dry, and little or no rain in these areas could potentially lead to (or prolong) a drought.